太陽工業コラム

 Believing in Taiyo Kogyo's technological capabilities, we will push forward.

-The J-Village project began with the persistent approach of Shuji Niitani (“Niitani”), who had worked in Kyushu for many years before coming to the Tokyo branch with an assignment to work on earthquake reconstruction.
-Niitani, who visited the client many times and did his best to win the order in a scrum with partner companies, and Hisashi Uemura (“Uemura”), who followed up on Niitani’s efforts.
+The J-Village project began with the persistent approach of Shuji Niitani (Niitani), who had worked in Kyushu for many years before coming to the Tohoku branch with an assignment to work on earthquake reconstruction.
+Niitani, who visited the client many times and did his best to win the order in a scrum with partner companies, and Takashi Uemura (Uemura), who followed up on Niitani’s efforts.
 Both men had confidence in membrane roofing and pride in their own technology.

 I originally joined Taiyo Kogyo in Osaka, my hometown, and spent 16 years at the Kyushu branch before being transferred to the Tohoku branch in 2013 to help with reconstruction after the 2011 earthquake, where I was in charge of many reconstruction projects.
 I was impressed by the work we did to build more than 10 “children’s playgrounds” in Fukushima Prefecture, where children who were unable to go outside to play due to radiation could play in peace.
-I had to do it anyway, so I made many trips from the Sendai branch office to Fukushima Prefecture, where the client was located.
+I felt a sence of misson to these projects, so I made many trips from the Sendai branch office to Fukushima Prefecture, where the client was located.

 As a sales representative, I have no particular concerns after receiving the order, because I believe that the design and construction will be well organized.
-Until we received the order, I was full of anxiety because there was a possibility that the membrane structure itself would not be adopted, and even if the membrane was adopted, it might be by another company.
-It was worth the many trips to the Fukushima prefectural government, and the membrane roof was adopted in the design-build requirements indicated by the prefectural government.
+However, I am anxious before recieving the order because there was a possibility that the membrane structure itself would not be adopted, and even if the membrane was adopted, it might be by another company.
+It was worth the many trips to the Fukushima prefectural government, and a membrane roof was adopted in the design-build requirements indicated by the prefectural government.
 In the basic design phase, a design firm that Uemura had worked closely with was awarded the contract, so we entrusted the specifications to Uemura, and as expected, he incorporated our membrane roof into the basic design drawings.
 Many general contractors and design firms teamed up to make proposals, and the membrane roof was adopted to some extent at the basic design stage.
 Together with Uemura and with the cooperation of the design and construction departments, we made a thorough presentation of our track record and technical capabilities to the general contractors who entered bids, and they trusted our track record and technical capabilities, which led to the adoption of our membrane roof instead of another company.

 Uemura:

-The members of the team, designers Eiji Yamaguchi (“Yamaguchi”) and Kenshi Oya (“Oya”) and construction engineer Yosuke Abu (“Abu”), were interviewed about their state of mind at the time the order was received.
+The members of the team, engineers Hideharu Yamaguchi (Yamaguchi) and Kenji Oya (Oya) and construction engineer Yosuke Anno (Anno), were interviewed about their state of mind at the time the order was received.

 Oya: